Donotalo/assignment-may21/README.md

     0
     Success

+## Build instruction
+Assuming `Node v16.x` and `npm` are installed, following commands can be executed in powershell from the root folder of the project to build the project:

+    npm install
+    cd .\hei_connect\
+    npm install
+    node-gyp build
+    cd..
+    npm install .\hei_connect\

 ## Rooms of improvement
 A notable problem with current implementation is that each time `node .` is invoked it starts the process and when the command execution is completed, it exits.
 I couldn't manage time to run it indefinitely.
 For this reason the RPM set is lost.
 Each time the process starts, the default RPM is loaded into memory which is 0.